SandroMartens/DBGSOM/docs/source/algorithm.rst

 Entropy Defined DBGSOM
 **********************

+Instead of the quantization error, the entropy is used a growing criterion.
 The entropy of each neuron :math:`n_i` is given by:

 .. math::
     E_i = \sum_{x \in s(x)} -p_i(x) * \log_2 p_i(x)

-Here, subscript `i` denotes the neuron serial, :math:`p_i(x)` denotes the probability of the data vectors typed `x`, `s(x)` denotes the set of all data types.
+Here, subscript `i` denotes the neuron serial, :math:`p_i(x)` denotes the probability of the data vectors labeled `x`, `s(x)` denotes the set of all data labels.
 So the SOM grows in the direction where the classification of the samples is bad.

 Fine Grained Classification
 ###########################
-Currently not implemented.
+_Currently not implemented._

 Runtime complexity
 ------------------